-- 1. Push the genset line circuit breaker OFF, start the genset and measure output voltage.
+- 1. Check for a tripped genset circuit breaker, reset if necessary, and run with fewer loads.
+(A breaker tripping under load can cause genset voltage to overshoot.) - 2.
+Check all fuel fittings and filters for fuel and air leaks and tighten as necessary.
+(Air bubbles can disrupt genset frequency/voltage.) - 3.
+Prime the engine fuel system for at least 30 seconds (p.
+3-3). - 4.
+Push the genset line circuit breaker OFF, start the genset and measure output voltage.
 If output voltage is normal, the problem is in the circuits external to the genset.
-If there is no voltage, test for grounded or shorted main, field or quadrature windings and service as necessary (p.7-2). - 2.
+If there is no voltage, test for grounded or shorted main, field or quadrature windings and service as necessary (p.7-2). - 5.
 Replace the genset controller (p.
 5-1).